Concourse at Landmark Center

 Built in phases between 1984 and 1991, the Concourse at Landmark Center is a real estate development in metro Atlanta's Perimeter Center business district, in the city of Sandy Springs, Georgia, United States.
-It is a 70 acre planned community with two 34-story office towers, several low-rise office buildings, a hotel, and a health club, all set in landscaped grounds around a man-made lake.
+It is a 70-acre planned community with two 34-story office towers, several low-rise office buildings, a hotel, and a health club, all set in landscaped grounds around a human-made lake.

 Set at the northeastern corner of the junction of two of Atlanta's busiest highways (Interstate 285 and Georgia 400), the Concourse, with its blue glass towers, was a major addition to the Atlanta skyline for commuters traveling to and from the north side of suburban Atlanta.
-It houses several corporate headquarters, including those of Rayovac, CodeMettle, and Allconnect.
+It houses several corporate headquarters, including those of Spectrum Brands Holdings, Inc., CodeMettle, and Allconnect.

 Description

 Completed in 1988 and 1991, the 34-story towers are officially Concourse Corporate Center V and VI, but are known locally as "the King and Queen towers" because their white lattice crowns resemble the heads of chess pieces.
 The squared-top "king" tower (Corporate Center VI) is on the immediate east side of 400, the round arcs of the "queen" tower (Corporate Center V) are in turn immediately east of it.
 At 173.7 m and 168.6 m to their spire tops, these are the two tallest suburban buildings in the United States, and 14th and 17th in metro Atlanta (including The Atlantic, 13th).
 Within Perimeter Center, they are followed by Three Ravinia Drive in Dunwoody, and Park Towers II and I in Sandy Springs, the only others to be true skyscrapers over 100 m.

 The colored lights on the tops of the towers are occasionally changed to mark special occasions.
-For example, the Queen tower has been lit up in pink for Breast Cancer Month, and green in March to celebrate St. Patrick's Day.
+For example, the towers have been lit up green in March to celebrate St. Patrick's Day.
 The towers were illuminated in purple in honor of Prince following his death in April 2016.
+The towers also light up in support of certain causes.
+For example, every spring, the towers glow pink for breast cancer awareness.
+In 2009, the lights became green to show support for recycling, as part of the owners' program to reduce waste and electricity usage.
+For December 2017, the towers were lit blue and orange to raise awareness for Crohn's disease, on behalf of the Crohn's & Colitis Foundation; local Georgia Bulldogs fans mistook these colors as support for the Auburn Tigers football team.
+In November 2021, they were purple as part of World Prematurity Day.